dannypapish/dannyprowebsites/README.md

 The PHP Code:

 - using a loop to iterate over images from the field "gallery1" which is fetched using the get_field function.
-- For each image in the "gallery1" array, it creates an img element with a class of "swiper-slide" and sets the image source using the url property of the image array.
+- For each image in the corresponding "gallery" array, it creates an img element with a class of "swiper-slide" and sets the image source using the url property of the image array.

 The JavaScript code: